 - It creates employment.

 - It also enhances a faster flow of information and quick transportation of goods and services.

 Moreover, one can order any item from anywhere merely sitting at home.
 Another plus point of globalisation is the diminishing cultural barriers between nations as it offers free access and cultural interactions.
 Also, it has been observed that there is a considerable reduction in poverty worldwide due to globalization.

 Globalization of the businesses in the Indian marketplace is submerging the quality of imported goods but influencing the local Indian businesses badly in large part causing the job loss of illiterate and poor labours.
-Globalization has remained a goldmine for the customers, but it is also a burial ground for the small-scale manufacturers in India.
+Globalization has remained a goldmine for customers, but it is also a burial ground for small-scale manufacturers in India.

 Total word count – 270

 |Government Exams Notes